haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 ## Managing a NAT

 If you run your Seafile Server in a LAN behind a NAT (i.e., a router provided by your ISP), consult [Installation behind NAT](../deploy/deploy_seafile_behind_nat/) to make your Seafile Server accessible over the internet.

-## Performance tuning

-For more than 50 users, we recommend [adding memcached](../deploy/add_memcached.md).
-Memcached increases the response time of Seahub, Seafile's web interface, significantly.